-The Universal Windows App Development Tools provide templates to help you get started building your own UWP apps.
-In this exercise, you will explore the Blank App template.
+The Universal Windows App Development Tools provides a template to help you get started building your own UWP apps.
+In this exercise, you will create a project from the the Blank App template and explore what it has to offer.

 Task 1 – Create a blank Universal Windows app